MicrosoftDocs/learn/learn-pr/azure/azure-sql-secure-data/includes/2-security-capabilities.md

 #### Allow access to Azure services

 During the deployment of Azure SQL Database, you have the option to set **Allow Azure services and resources access to this server** to **Yes**.
 If you choose this option, you're allowing any resource from any region or subscription the possibility to access your resource.
-This option makes it easy to get up and running and get Azure SQL Database connected to other services, such as Azure Virtual Machines (VMs), Azure App Services, or even Azure Cloud Shell, because you're allowing anything that comes through Azure to have the potential to connect.
+This option makes it easy to get up and running and get Azure SQL Database connected to other services, such as Azure Virtual Machines, Azure App Service, or even Azure Cloud Shell, because you're allowing anything that comes through Azure to have the potential to connect.

 :::image type="content" source="../media/2-allow-access.png" alt-text="Diagram of allow access to Azure services." border="false":::